-Reflection time: If there is something you have not been able to create in your life yet, what are you giving attention to?
-Is it to what’s missing or what hasn’t happened yet, or is it to the things you can continue to do to make it inevitable that you will create that thing in your life?
+Reflection time: If there is something you haven’t been able to create in your life yet, what are you giving attention to?
+Is it to what’s missing or what hasn’t happened yet, or is it to the things you can continue to do to make it inevitable you’ll create that thing in your life?

 - You are never given a problem unless you have the capacity to overcome it.
 Problems are a sign of life.
 Those who don’t have problems are no longer with us in this world.
 Rather than getting worked up or stressed about the problems we have, we have to learn how to use problems as opportunities for growth.

 Reflection time: How are you developing your ability to anticipate things better in life?
-Those who can anticipate challenges before they arise typically are able to overcome them easier and faster, without affecting their lives in a negative way.
+Those who can anticipate challenges before they arise typically can overcome them easier and faster, without affecting their lives in a negative way.

 - A graveyard is one of the most valuable places you will ever find.
 Why?
-Mainly because that’s where you will find potential never manifested, books never written, music never played, and ideas never given birth to.
-Most of us are not willing to step out and pursue our passions and dreams because we make up stories as to why we can’t.
-We are never given a dream unless we have the ability to make that dream a reality.
+Mainly because that’s where you’ll find potential never manifested, books never written, music never played, and ideas never given birth to.
+Most of us aren’t willing to step out and pursue our passions and dreams because we make up stories why we can’t.
+We’re never given a dream unless we have the ability to make that dream a reality.

 Reflection time: Do you want to die with your music still inside you?
 What are you willing to do starting today to create the life you truly desire?

 - Our main purpose in life is to follow that which brings us joy.
 Joy is our inner guidance system.
-When we’re truly feeling joy, it means we’re on purpose and doing what we are meant to be doing in life.
-Our only ambition in life should be to happy and we usually find that when we’re in service to others.
+When we’re truly feeling joy, it means we’re on purpose and doing what we’re meant to be doing in life.
+One of our ambitions in life is to be happy and we usually find that when we’re in service to others.